sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 ```
 Activating new project at `C:\Users\username\Documents\computer-science\julia-for-beginners`
 ```
 We are now inside our environment and ready to start installing the packages we'll use throughout this segment.

 Installing packages in Julia is extremely simple.
 There are two main ways we can follow:
-- We can directly use the `pkg` package manager from the Julia REPL by typing the right bracket <kbd>]</kbd> symbol. we can then install a package:
+- We can directly use the `pkg` package manager from the Julia REPL by typing the right bracket <kbd>]</kbd> symbol.
+We can then install a package:

 ##### **Code**
 ```Julia
 add package_name
 ```

-- We can also call `pkg` from within a Julia script or the Julia REPL, without having to enter `pkg` :
+- We can also call `pkg` from within a Julia script or the Julia REPL without having to enter `pkg` :

 ##### **Code**
 ```Julia